Cumulocity-IoT/cumulocity-python-api/docs/getting-started.rst

 on.
 You will always be able to perform a direct REST query for edge cases - the API provides a set of nice access points just for that.

-The Cumulocity Python API is not an official API provisioned by Software AG.
+The Cumulocity Python API is not an official API provisioned by the Cumulocity GmbH.
 It’s an open source project (`hosted on GitHub
 <https://github.com/Cumulocity-IoT/cumulocity-python-api>`_), maintained by
-Software AG consultants and other Cumulocity experts world wide.
+the Cumulocity GmbH consultants and other Cumulocity experts world wide.
 You are invited to contribute!

 Getting started - project setup
 -------------------------------